-Components of the Exam: A forensic examination in Ohio must follow Ohio Department of Health guidelines.
+Components of the Exam: A forensic examination in Ohio must follow Ohio Department of Health protocols.
 You should be informed about the forensic exam process and about the availability of a rape crisis advocate or support person.
+You have the right to decide whether you want an advocate or other support person to be with you in the examination room.
+You also have the right to an interpreter or technology that will help you with any communication barriers.

-It is up to you to decide if you want an advocate or support person present in or out of the exam room.
-While the evidence collected varies in each case, it should include each of the following unless you decline part of the exam, which you have a right to do:
+While the evidence collected varies in each case, it should include each of the following unless you exercise your right to decline any part of the exam:

-- A statement from you (also known as "assault history") about the details of the assault which will be recorded by the SANE or SAFE or a medical person - Photographs of any physical injuries from the assault (cuts, scrapes, bruises, etc.) - Swabs of any areas of the body that may have come into contact with the perpetrator's body, particularly the perpetrator's body fluids - A genital examination, including swabs for the presence of the perpetrator's DNA, as well as photographs of any injuries utilizing a colposcope (a specialized camera that can magnify and capture images of microscopic injuries); and - Collection of any clothing that does (or could) contain evidence of the assault
+- A statement from you (also known as "assault history") about the details of the assault which will be recorded by the SANE or SAFE or a medical person - Photographs of any physical injuries from the assault (cuts, scrapes, bruises, etc.) - Swabs of any areas of the body that may have come into contact with the perpetrator's body, particularly the perpetrator's body fluids - A genital examination, including swabs for the presence of the perpetrator's DNA, as well as photographs of any injuries utilizing a colposcope (a specialized camera that can magnify and capture images of microscopic injuries); and - Collection of any clothing that does (or could) contain evidence of the assault collection of other physical items you might have with you at the time, such as clothes, used condoms, tampons or menstrual pads, or diapers that may have evidence on them.